HavierHeng/PreSeQL/README.md

 - (Backend) Data Structure - B+ Tree
     - Where entries are actually stored for quick access
 - (Backend) Pager/Serializer
-    - Writes to disk from memory in a format of our choosing
+    - Writes to disk in pages in a format of our choosing
-    - In the simplest implementation, writes to disk only on commit/transaction end
     - In a more complex implementation, disk-backed and page management for data that may be stored either on disk or in memory
+- (Backend) Journal
+    - Logs original data of pages in a separate journal file on a transaction entry.
+    - Allows for rollback by copying original pages back over the modified dirty pages.
 - (Backend) OS Interface
     - For the reason of simplicity, only POSIX and UNIX-like OS abstractions and syscalls are used, i.e Linux and MacOS, Windows with its Win32 interface is ignored
     - Assume no file system issues given locking may differ from in different platform filesystem